jgsrty/jgsrty.github.io/docs/english/2020/February/Take Learning as a Lifelong Career.md

 It is a common fallacy to regard school as the only workshop for the acquisition of knowledge.

-On the contrary, learning should be a never-ending process, from the cradle the the grave.
+On the contrary, learning should be a never-ending process, from the cradle to the grave.

-With the word ever changing so fast, the cease from learning for just a few days will make a person lag behind.
+With the world ever changing so fast, the cease from learning for just a few days will make a person lag behind.

 What's worse, the animalistic instinct dormant deep in our subconsciousness will come to life, weakening our will to pursue our noble ideal, sapping our determination to sweep away obstacles to our success and strangling for the refinement of our character.